Quick Exit

 How can first responders or PSP organizations learn more about PSPNET?

-• You can download a brief handout on our services here and a postcard here.
-Feel free to email the handout to anyone you think might be interested in learning more about PSPNET.
+You can download brief handouts about our services here.
+Feel free to email the handouts to anyone you think might be interested in learning more about PSPNET.

-• PSPNET team members are also often available to present on PSPNET either in person or through webinars.
+PSPNET team members are also often available to present on PSPNET either in person or via webinars.

 What are the long-term plans for PSPNET?

-• Our team is funded until 2028; we are working on a sustainability plan to expand PSPNET beyond 2028.
+Our team is funded until 2028; we are working on a long-term sustainability plan.

 What research is being done on ICBT for PSP?

-The purpose of the research is to understand the extent to which PSP engage with ICBT, and the amount of therapist support PSP require.
-We also aim to understand how ICBT impacts symptoms and functioning over time and the strengths and weaknesses of ICBT.
-The research will be used to improve ICBT for PSP.
-We are studying two ICBT courses, the PSP Wellbeing Course and the PSP PSTD Course.
+The purpose of the research is to understand how PSP engage with ICBT, the level of therapist support they require, and how ICBT impacts symptoms and functioning over time.
+We also aim to identify the strengths and weaknesses of ICBT.
+This research will help improve ICBT for PSP.
+We are studying four ICBT courses: the PSP Wellbeing Course, the PSP PTSD Course, the SSO Course and most recently, the Sleep Course.

 What do I do if I have issues with my account or the course?